vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/README.md

 - View History of an NFT

 #### Notes about NFT Platform and Write Permissioning
-- NFT Platform Sample DApp supports running with Write Permissioning enabled in VMware Blockchain
+- NFT Platform Sample dApp supports running with Write Permissioning enabled in VMware Blockchain
 - With default Admin Account
-   - Both Command Line and Helm Based Running of DApp is supported
+   - Both Command Line and Helm Based Running of dApp is supported
-- If a non-default Admin Account is used only Command Line Running of DApp is supported
+- If a non-default Admin Account is used only Command Line Running of dApp is supported

-## Running DApp
+## Running dApp
-There are two ways to run this DApp
+There are two ways to run this dApp

 ### Command Line Based
 - This option is only supported for MAC Operating System
-- Execute following commands to run the DApp through command line
+- Execute following commands to run the dApp through command line
 - At command line, this app defaults to port `4200`

 #### Installing Node.js with NVM